mhuebert/re-view/re-frame-simple/README.md

 (db/update-in! [:a :b] inc)
 ```

 These functions map to re-frame **event handlers** which mutate the current state of the world (the db).
+They end in `!` as a reminder that you're mutating the world.

 Also available are some operations for the whole db (rather than at a particular
 key or path).
 We'll use these less often, as it's easier to understand, inspect, and debug your app when operations are scoped to specific paths.